AHA-MarcoBot/Laminar-code/README.md

 keras         2.7.0

 Full list of dependencies is listed in requirements.txt.
+Datasets used in this experiment can be downloaded from github pages of original papers.

 Instructions for reproducing expirments (AWFdata/DFmodel for example):